You never know

 THE BUNNY BONSPIEL

 The Bunny Bonspiel is a southern Alberta Easter tradition!
 Over 70 years of great bonspieling!
-Plan on joining us on March 29 - April 1 2018, to curl or to watch.
-Saturday night's dance will be to the music of Suit Jacket Society.
+Plan on joining us on April 18 - 21, 2019, to curl or to watch.
+Click on this link for the 2019 registration form.
+Registrar is firstname.lastname@example.org .

 History of the Bunny Bonspiel